Check availability of a domain in Python

 % This query returned 0 objects.

-Now that we know this information we can use it in our Python program.
+Now that we know this information we can use it in our Python script.

 Running the Whois Command in a Python Shell

 I will search for the string “This query returned 0 objects” in the output.
-If the whois output contains the string the domain doesn’t exist otherwise it exists.
+If the whois output contains this string the domain doesn’t exist otherwise it exists.

 $ whois domainthat.doesnotexist | grep "This query returned 0 objects"